Where possible you are advised to seek a morning appointment, this is to ensure that any investigations can be sent to the hospital by midday.

 An appointment with the doctor is scheduled for 10 minutes and is for 1 problem for 1 person.
 If you have more than one problem please speak to our receptionists to request a double appointment or return at a later date for a second appointment.
 Please make a separate appointment if anyone else in the family wishes to be seen.

 If you have a serious or acute problem that cannot wait and you feel that you need to be seen urgently by a doctor we offer a GP telephone triage (telephone assessment).
 Our receptionists will take a brief summary of your problem and pass this information to the duty doctor.
 The duty doctor will either ask the receptionist to book you an appointment or will telephone you directly.

 For guidance on making the most of your doctor’s appointment please visit NHS Website or click on the following link: Questions to Ask the Doctor

-It is possible to book some appointments on-line using Patient Access.
+It is possible to book some appointments online using Patient Access or the NHS app.
 As it is necessary to register for this secure service you need to visit our reception at the surgery with photographic forms of identity, for further information please select Patient Online Access under the further information tab on the right hand side of this page.
 Please be aware that: